Woman with eyes closed practicing slow deep breathing techniques to lower cortisol and shift the nervous system into rest and repair.

 1. Box Breathing

 Used by Navy SEALs before high-stakes operations.
 Inhale for four counts, hold for four counts, exhale for four counts, hold for four counts.
 Repeat for five minutes.
-The equal timing of each phase creates a rhythmic signal that calms the amygdala and reduces cortisol output.
-A 2017 study in Frontiers in Psychology showed that box breathing reduced subjective stress ratings by 33 percent after a single session.
+The equal timing of each phase creates a rhythmic signal that helps calm the nervous system and lower cortisol output.
+Slow-paced breathing of this kind has been shown to increase parasympathetic activity and reduce cortisol reactivity, which is why it has been adopted in high-pressure settings such as military and emergency-room training.

 2. The 4-7-8 Technique

 Popularized by Dr. Andrew Weil, this technique extends the exhale to activate the vagus nerve more deeply.
 Inhale for four counts, hold for seven, exhale slowly for eight.
 The prolonged exhalation phase stimulates baroreceptors in the aortic arch, sending a calming signal to the brainstem.
-A 2015 pilot study in the Journal of Alternative and Complementary Medicine found that participants using 4-7-8 breathing fell asleep 12 minutes faster on average.
+Small trials of slow, exhale-extended breathing before bed have reported shorter time to fall asleep and fewer night-time awakenings, which is why 4-7-8 is so widely recommended as a pre-sleep wind-down.

 3. The Physiological Sigh